Mohamad1234567891/yay-shield/README.md

 * Git hooks, suspicious executable files, symlink escapes, archive traversal, and path shadowing
 * Manifest-level supply-chain risks in npm, Cargo, Go, Python, Ruby, Gradle, Maven, CMake, Meson, and lockfiles
 * Downstream build-script behavior in `build.rs`, `setup.py`, `package.json`, Makefiles, CMake, Meson, and related files

+## Use by AUR Maintainers and Contributors

+`yay-shield` is also useful for AUR maintainers, package contributors, and experienced Arch users.

+A maintainer can run `yay-shield` against their own package to see which parts of the package may look risky to users, which install logic could be hardened, and which packaging choices may expose the package to compromise.
+This makes `yay-shield` useful not only as an install-time defense tool, but also as a package-quality and hardening tool.

+For maintainers, findings can help identify:

+* Weak or missing source integrity checks
+* Risky install script behavior
+* Unsafe build hooks
+* Suspicious command chains
+* Unnecessary network access during build
+* Dangerous file writes or permissions
+* Patterns that could make the package easier to compromise

+Even senior Arch users and AUR maintainers can use `yay-shield` as a second layer of review before trusting or publishing package changes.

 ## Version 12 Highlights